-Our finding is consistent with previous findings demonstrating limited unconscious processing with CFS compared to other methods (Almeida et al., 2010; Faivre et al., 2012, 2014; Izatt et al., 2014).
-For instance, Almeida et al. (2010) found that backward-masked primes elicited category- and identity-specific priming with both tool and animal stimuli, while CFS-suppressed primes only elicited limited category-specific priming with tool stimuli.
+This finding is consistent with previous research demonstrating limited unconscious processing with CFS as compared to other methods (Almeida et al., 2010; Faivre et al., 2012, 2014; Izatt et al., 2014).
+For instance, Almeida et al. (2010) found that backward-masked primes elicited category-specific and identity-specific priming with stimuli representing both tools and animals, whereas CFS-suppressed primes only elicited limited category-specific priming with tool stimuli.

 Other studies examined perceptions of processing and facial recognition.
-It was found that CFS impairs high-level face recognition, implying that nonconscious face recognition in CFS could be due to a mechanism involving lower-level facial features ( (Izatt et al, 2014; Barbot and Kouider 2012; Izatt et al, 2014).
+It was found that CFS impairs high-level face recognition, implying that unconscious face recognition in CFS could be due to a mechanism involving lower-level facial features (Barbot & Kouider 2012; Izatt et al., 2014).

-The studies presented here are supported by literature on brain imaging studies, which demonstrate that nerve activity of stimuli suppressed by CFS are limited to the primary vision areasHesselmann & Malach, 2011; Sterzer, Stein, Ludwig, Rothkirch, & Hesselmann, 2014; Yuval-Greenberg & Heeger, 2013).
+The studies presented here are supported by literature on brain imaging studies, which demonstrate that nerve activity in response to stimuli that are suppressed by CFS are limited to the primary vision areas (Hesselmann & Malach, 2011; Sterzer, Stein, Ludwig, Rothkirch, & Hesselmann, 2014; Yuval-Greenberg & Heeger, 2013).
 These studies provide evidence that processing with CFS is limited (Moors, Hesselmann, Wagemans, & van Ee, 2017).

 At first, the results of Experiment 1 appear to be inconsistent with the findings of Siegel et al. (2011, 2013, 2018), which suggest that threat extinction does occur in the absence of awareness when using VM.
 However, the lack of evidence for the effect can be explained by the limited processing ability inherent in the CFS technique.
 Additionally, there are various properties underlying this technique that may affect the extent to which stimuli will penetrate awareness.
-Studies that examined the mechanisms underlying the CFS technique found thathis paradigm is highly sensitive to a stimulus's spatiotemporal properties, and improper stimulus control may weaken suppression, increase the impact of response biases and demand characteristics, and even influence the conclusions that can be drawn from it (Blake et al., 2014; Hedger et al., 2016; Hesselmann & Moors, 2015).
-According to literature on the spatial domain of both the stimuli and the mask pattern, low-level properties such as contrast can affect whether a stimulus is perceived by the participant, (Gray et al., 2013; Yang et al., 2007).
+Studies that examined the mechanisms underlying the CFS technique found that this paradigm is highly sensitive to the spatiotemporal properties of stimuli.
+Improper stimulus control may weaken suppression, increase the impact of response biases and demand characteristics, and even influence the conclusions that can be drawn from the procedure (Blake et al., 2014; Hedger et al., 2016; Hesselmann & Moors, 2015).
+According to literature on the spatial aspect of both the stimuli and the mask pattern, low-level properties such as contrast can affect whether a stimulus is perceived by the participant (Gray et al., 2013; Yang et al., 2007).